Victor-Su-Ortiz/stupid-hackathon/README.md

 - **Benefits**:
   - Logo displayed prominently (and ridiculously)
   - Shoutouts during the event (in Comic Sans)
-  - Association with gloriously stupid projects
+  - Association with gloriously dumb projects
   - Networking with creative chaos agents

 ## 📧 Contact